TL-B language

 Example

-serialized only ifa
+is serialized only ifa

-Multiply expression for tuples creation (
+Multiplicative expression for tuple creation

 x * T

-means create tuple of lengthx
+creates a tuple of lengthx

-):a$_ a:(## 32) = A;
+a$_ a:(## 32) = A;

 b$_ b:(2 * A) = B;_ (## 1) = Bit;